Xadeck/flags/README.md

-# Minimalist C++ library for command line flags parsing
+# Minimalist C++20 library for command line flags parsing

+If you need to parse command line arguments in your project, and you want a simple syntax and lightweight library, and you can use C++20 in your project, then this project ma

-An example is worth a thousand words:
+An example is worth a thousand words.
+Here is the syntax for defining and parsing flags.

 ```c++ example.cc
 #include "xdk/flags/flags.h"